Highland, Lake County, Indiana: Geography

 According to the 2010 census, Highland has a total area of 6.96 sqmi, of which 6.94 sqmi (or 99.71%) is land and 0.02 sqmi (or 0.29%) is water.

 Neighborhoods

 Highland has several neighborhoods and subdivisions.
 They include: Arbor Hill, Boulevard Estates, Brantwood, Ellendale, Golfmoor, Highland Terrace Estates, Homestead, Hook's, Lakeside, Meadows, Pettit Park, Sandalwood, Southridge, White Oak Estates (of Highland), Wicker Highlands, Wicker Park Estates and Wicker Park Manor (Frog Hollow).

+Highland's small downtown is located around Highway Avenue, close to Kennedy Avenue.
+It developed there as the Erie Lackawanna Railway went through that specific area.
+As the railway tracks were abandoned since, the Erie Lackawanna Trail runs nowadays through downtown Highland instead.

 Architecture

 Highland's downtown area features a number of buildings exhibiting Mid-Century Modern style architecture.